CodeWhiteWeb/CodeWhiteWeb/README.md

 <div align="center">

 # 💫About Me :
-🔭 I’m currently working on : NLP Implementation with Python
+🔭 I’m currently working on : Nothing

-🌱 I’m currently learning : NLP using NLTK python
+🌱 I’m currently learning : CV using OpenCV python

   👯 I’m open to collaborate with anyone